r00tstici/writeups/kksCTF_2020/Blind Shell/README.md

 Success!
 ```

-So there are 3 items into the directory, respectively beginning with ’f’, ‘m’ and ‘s’.
+So there are 3 items into the directory, respectively beginning with ’f’, ‘m’ and ‘s’.<br>
 Second, using this information, we’ve run the following script, in order to know their full names:

 ```